tekumara/notes/make.md

 ## Ignore timestamp of dependency

 To trigger a target only when a dependency does not exist use an [order-only prerequisite](https://www.gnu.org/software/make/manual/make.html#Prerequisite-Types).
-Order-only prerequisites are never checked when determining if the target is out of date.
+Order-only prerequisites aren’t used to determine if the target is out of date.

 eg: